United States Marshals Service

 The United States Marshals Service (USMS) is a federal law enforcement agency in the United States.
-The USMS is a bureau within the U.S. Department of Justice, operating under the direction of the attorney general, but serves as the enforcement arm of the United States federal courts to ensure the effective operation of the judiciary and integrity of the Constitution.
-It is the oldest U.S. federal law enforcement agency, created by the Judiciary Act of 1789 during the presidency of George Washington as the "Office of the United States Marshal".
-The USMS as it stands today was established in 1969 to provide guidance and assistance to U.S. Marshals throughout the federal judicial districts.
+The Marshals Service serves as the enforcement and security arm of the U.S. federal judiciary.
+It is an agency of the U.S. Department of Justice and operates under the direction of the U.S. attorney general.
+U.S. Marshals are the original U.S. federal law enforcement officers, created by the Judiciary Act of 1789 during the presidency of George Washington as the "Office of the United States Marshal" under the U.S. district courts.
+The USMS was established in 1969 to provide guidance and assistance to U.S. Marshals throughout the federal judicial districts.

-The Marshals Service is primarily responsible for the protection of judges and other judicial personnel, the administration of fugitive operations, the management of criminal assets, the operation of the United States Federal Witness Protection Program and the Justice Prisoner and Alien Transportation System, the execution of federal arrest warrants, and the protection of senior government officials through the Office of Protective Operations.
+The Marshals Service is primarily responsible for locating and arresting federal suspects, the administration of fugitive operations, the management of criminal assets, the operation of the United States Federal Witness Protection Program and the Justice Prisoner and Alien Transportation System, the protection of federal courthouses and judicial personnel, and the protection of senior government officials through the Office of Protective Operations.
 Throughout its history the Marshals have also provided unique security and enforcement services including protecting African American students enrolling in the South during the civil rights movement, escort security for United States Air Force LGM-30 Minuteman missile convoys, law enforcement for the United States Antarctic Program, and protection of the Strategic National Stockpile.

 History

 Origins

 The office of United States Marshal was created by the First Congress.
 President George Washington signed the Judiciary Act into law on September 24, 1789.
-The Act provided that a United States Marshal's primary function was to execute all lawful warrants issued to him under the authority of the United States.
+The act provided that a United States Marshal's primary function was to execute all lawful warrants issued to him under the authority of the United States.
 The law defined marshals as officers of the courts charged with assisting federal courts in their law-enforcement functions:

 Six days after signing the act into law, President Washington appointed the first thirteen U.S. Marshals, for each of the then extant federal districts.
 To each of his appointees for Marshal and District Attorney, the president addressed a form letter: